 A copy of the birth certificate of the child or a birth document from the hospital, or if it is an adoption, a copy of the official document is needed.

 One or both of the parents need to come for the interview.
 Godparents are welcome, but not required.

 4. Why do we need to attend a class?
 When?
 Where?
 Any cost?

 The sacrament of Baptism requires a good understanding by the parents and godparents who will be responsible for raising the child in the Catholic Faith.

 A class is offered at our parish hall, at 1415 Engracia Ave, usually on the last Monday of the month.
-A schedule is posted on our church’s website.
+A schedule is posted here on our website.
 In case of doubt, please call the parish office to confirm.